School of Architecture

 Fall Program in Spain: Barcelona

-The School of Architecture’s study abroad program in Barcelona provides a place for 16 to 20 fourth- and fifth-year architecture students in a course of study in urbanism and architecture of the city.
+The School of Architecture’s study abroad program in Barcelona provides a place for fourth year architecture students in a course of study in urbanism and architecture of the city.
 The goal is to provide a broad overview of that city’s major urban and architectural sites, topography and systems of urban organization.
 Students will be immersed in the issues of urban design and architecture that have shaped the city, and will develop critical thinking and methodologies of analysis by designing in the urban context.
 The course of study will examine this fascinating culture that is committed to design and architectural practices that engage and challenge European traditional and modernist orthodoxies.

 Barcelona is both a modern and historical site, beginning as a small Roman colony from the time of Augustus, and surviving Visigothic, Moorish and Frankish invasions.
 Its political and economic history has shaped the city, with the most forceful expression of its national aspiration occurring in the 19th century, the time most associated with the architect Antonio Gaudí.
 It is city committed to a culture of visual design that has realized many ambitious urban plans, growing from its commitment to representing national pride.
 It is a dynamic site for the study of ancient and contemporary urbanism as it has achieved word-class status among cities as a locus for new world architecture.
 The program will combine field work, precedent analysis and discussions with the broader design community in Barcelona.

 Examples of public space and architecture from antiquity to the 21st century will be studied as part of the context of a city that has successfully projected its future without neglecting its past and present.
 Visits are planned within Spain and throughout Europe to expose students to the full range of historical and contemporary architecture.

 Fall Program in Asia: Emphasis on China and Urbanism